UCCSCS3300/hw-rails-intro/docs/part_3.md

 To be RESTful, we want to preserve the property that a URI that results in a sorted/filtered view always contains the corresponding sorting/filtering parameters.
 Therefore, if you find that the incoming URI is lacking the right `params[]` and you're forced to fill them in from the `session[]`, the RESTful thing to do is to `redirect_to` the new URI containing the appropriate parameters.
 There is an important corner case to keep in mind here, though: if the previous action had placed a message in the `flash[]` to display after a redirect to the movies page, your additional redirect will delete that message and it will never appear, since the `flash[]` only survives across a single redirect.
 To fix this, use `flash.keep` right before your additional redirect.

-### When you're done with this part
+### Finishing Part 3

-Deploy to Heroku by following the same process as before:
+Push to git and deploy to Heroku by following the same process as before:

 ```sh
 $ git commit -am "part 3 complete"